 - supporting collaborative teaching and research with iwi and other Māori organisations

 - supporting dedicated funding for Treaty/environmental research.

 - The Environmental Sustainability Committee is responsible for overseeing the implementation, promotion and monitoring of this policy.
 The committee will engage in an annual planning and reporting cycle to fulfil this responsibility by working with staff and students of the University.

-- The Environmental Sustainability Committee will report annually to the Vice-Chancellor and Senior Leadership Team regarding environmental achievements, areas for improvement and any issues related to this policy.
+- The Environmental Sustainability Committee will report annually to the Vice-Chancellor and Executive Leadership Committee regarding environmental achievements, areas for improvement and any issues related to this policy.

 - The Environmental Sustainability Committee or Sustainability Manager will initiate regular audits in relation to the commitments listed above, analyse the outcomes and recommend and initiate changes necessary to improve performance in meeting these commitments.